Tryd3x/zoomcamp/readme.md

 - Applied CI/CD for automation whenever development is merged to production.
 - Learnt about Github Actions and Github Webhooks for CI/CD.
 Read article on how to manage CI in airflow.
 - Utilized Looker Studio (formerly Google Data Studio) for visualizing data from data warehouse.
+- Parquet supports schema evolution and comes with preserved schema

 ### **Challenges faced**